Krounosity/gdg_website/README.md

 - **Statistics**: Displays years active, number of events, members, and attendees.
 - **Technologies**: Highlights key technologies, including Android, Flutter, and Google Cloud.
 - **FAQs Section**: Answers common questions about GDG and how to get involved.
-- **Light/Dark Mode**: Simple toggle for light and dark themes.
-- **Responsive Design**: Optimized for both desktop and mobile screens.

 ---